-How Will We Remember? is a programme of commissions from Open Eye Gallery and University of Salford Art Collection that seeks to identify gaps in the public consciousness around who is affected by the global health crisis, and create opportunities to document the lived experience of those who have found themselves especially vulnerable.
+‘Twitch, shift, jerk, slip, repeat’ was made in response to a programme of commissions from Open Eye Gallery and University of Salford Art Collection called How Will We Remember? that seeks to identify gaps in the public consciousness around who is affected by the global health crisis, and create opportunities to document the lived experience of those who have found themselves especially vulnerable.

 More info about the other artists in the project can be found on the University of Salford Art Collection website (link above).